 Comparison of the performance of the students before and after the use of the code-mixed instructional materials

-This part examines the differences in students' academic performance prior to and following the introduction of code-mixed instructional materials in mathematics.
-This comparison aims to assess if there is progress in their performance in mathematics after integrating code-mixed approaches in enhancing students' learning outcomes, particularly in terms of their comprehension, engagement, and ability to retain key concepts and skills.
+This part examines the differences in the students' academic performance prior to and following the introduction of code-mixed instructional materials in Mathematics.
+This comparison aims to assess if there is progress in their performance in Mathematics after integrating code-mixed approaches in enhancing the students' learning outcomes, particularly in terms of their comprehension, engagement, and ability to retain key concepts and skills.

 Table 6